ed00m/the-economist/helm-charts/README.md

 # the-economist

-the-economist is a prototype python service.
+the-economist is a prototype Python service.
 This example has two main resources that create the following endpoints:

 ## root.bp
 * GET / || /health